Solar power in California: Renewable portfolio standard

-The most recent renewable portfolio standard (RPS), SB 100 effective January 1, 2019, requires that 60% of California's electricity come from renewable resources by 2030, and 100% of its electricity from carbon-free sources by 2045.
+California's renewable portfolio standard (RPS) sets a minimum of renewable generation from load-serving entities in the state.
+The most recent RPS was set under senate bill 100 and went into effect January 1, 2019.
+SB 100 mandates that 60% of California's electricity will be generated by renewable resources by 2030, and 100% will be generated by carbon-free sources by 2045.
 Much of this is expected to come from solar power.

 According to a report by the California Public Utilities Commission (CPUC), California failed to meet the 20% renewables by 2010 target.
 In 2010, Southern California Edison produced 19.4% of its electricity from renewable sources, Pacific Gas and Electric Company generated 17.7% of the electricity it sold from renewable sources, and San Diego Gas & Electric generated 11.9% of its electricity from renewable sources.

 As of October 2020, California had 31,288 MW of solar and 5,830 MW of wind farms.
 California adopted feed-in tariffs, a tool similar to what Europe has been using, to encourage the solar power industry.
 Proposals were raised aiming to create a small-scale solar market in California that brings the benefits of the German market, such as distributed generation, which avoids the need for transmission because power is generated close to where it is used, and avoid the drawbacks such as excessively high payments that could become a burden on utility customers.